-Manufacturing Technology

-TMJ201 Open
+Manufacturing Technology TMJ201 Grade 10 Open

-This course introduces students to the manufacturing industry by giving them an opportunity to design and fabricate products using a variety of processes, tools, and equipment.
+This course introduces students to the manufacturing industry by giving them an opportunity to design and fabricate products using a variety of processes, tools, and equipment with an emphasis on welding.
 Students will learn about technical drawing, properties and preparation of materials, and manufacturing techniques.
 Student projects may include a robotic challenge, a design challenge, or a fabrication project involving processes such as machining, welding, vacuum forming, or injection moulding.
 Students will develop an awareness of environmental and societal issues related to manufacturing and will learn about secondary and post secondary pathways leading to careers in the industry.